evanx/config-transform-docker/README.md

   -e output='json' \
   evanxsummers/phantomjs-query
 ```
-where the first line i.e. `docker run` and the last line i.e. `evanxsummers/phantomjs-query` were configuration options for the `config-transform-docker` utility

-Those lines to be prepended and appended to the `-e` lines, which are according to the configuration file piped into the `config-transform-docker` utility
+where the first line i.e. `docker run` and the last line i.e. `evanxsummers/phantomjs-query` were configuration options for the `config-transform-docker` utility.
+The `-e` lines are according to the configuration file piped into the utility.